-- 2) Contractor will be required to describe in its application for certification for 2017, a payment strategy for adoption and progressive expansion among Providers caring for Enrollees, that creates a business case for Primary Care Providers to adopt accessible, data-driven, team-based care (alternatives to face-to-face visits and care provided by non-MDs) with accountability for meeting the goals of the triple aim, including total cost of care. - 3) Contractor will be required to report in the application for certification for 2018: - (a) The number and percent of Covered California enrollees who obtain their primary care in a PCMH. - (b) Based on the data provided in the 2018 Application, Covered California will establish targets for 2019 for the percent of Covered California enrollees obtaining primary care in a PCMH based on national benchmarks, analysis of variation in California performance and best existing science of quality improvement and effective engagement of stakeholders. - A baseline of the percent of Primary Care clinicians whose contracts for Covered (c) California Enrollees are based on the payment strategy defined in 4.02(2) for primary care services. - (d) Methods for enrolling or attributing members to a PCMH including whether the plan engages in formal enrollment and or outreach to members based on a risk algorithm. - (e) How Contractor's payment to PCMH practices differs from those payments made to practices that have not met PCMH standards. - 4) Contractor agrees to work with Covered California to provide comparison reporting for its other lines of business to compare performance and inform future Covered California requirements where comparative data can offer meaningful reference points.
-The non-Covered California lines of business data is to support contract negotiations in setting targets and requirements for Covered Californiaonly business and any required data will be submitted as part of Contractor's annual application for certification, which will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.
+- a.
+NCQA Patient-Centered Medical Home recognition - b.
+The Joint Commission Primary Care Medical Home certification - 2) Contractor will be required to describe in its application for certification a payment strategy for adoption and progressive expansion among Providers caring for Enrollees that creates a business case for Primary Care Providers to adopt accessible, data-driven, team-based care (alternatives to face-to-face visits and care provided by non-MDs) with accountability for meeting the goals of the triple aim, including total cost of care. - 3) Contractor will be required to report annually: - (a) The number and percent of Covered California enrollees who obtain their primary care in a PCMH. - (b) Covered California will establish targets for 2019 for the percent of Covered California enrollees obtaining primary care in a PCMH based on national benchmarks, analysis of variation in California performance and best existing science of quality improvement and effective engagement of stakeholders. - (c) A baseline of the percent of Primary Care clinicians whose contracts for Covered California Enrollees are based on the payment strategy defined in 4.02(2) for primary care services. - (d) Methods for enrolling or attributing members to a PCMH including whether the plan engages in formal enrollment and or outreach to members based on a risk algorithm. - (e) How Contractor's payment to PCMH practices differs from those payments made to practices that have not met PCMH standards. - 4) Contractor agrees to work with Covered California to provide comparison reporting for its other lines of business to compare performance and inform future Covered California requirements where comparative data can offer meaningful reference points.
+The non-Covered California lines of business data is to support contract negotiations in setting targets and requirements for Covered California-only business and any required data will be submitted as part of Contractor's annual application for certification, which will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.